chunqiuyiyu/bing-chat-prompt-keywords/README.md

 `no_search`: don't search for the query.
 > I don't want to search for this ;no_search

+## O

+`only`: output results in a specific format.

+> output the result only code

+> output the result only emoji

 ## Q

 `quiz`: define a quiz.